-- Create Cycle
+- · Create Cycle

 - Paste Cycle

-- Paste Reverse
+- · Paste Reverse

-When you create a drawing cycle, all of the repeated drawings are linked to the same original files.
-This means that when you modify, repaint, or correct a drawing named "1" for example, all drawings named "1" are updated simultaneously.
+When you create a drawing cycle, all the repeated drawings are linked to the same original files.
+When modify, repaint, or correct a drawing named "1" for example, all drawings named "1" are updated simultaneously.
 In order to modify a drawing independently from its other exposures, you must duplicate the drawing.